UCAS personal statements | 10 ways to support your child

 What is a personal statement?

-Even though they can apply to up to five courses at once in a single UCAS application, they only need to write one statement.
+Even though your child can apply to up to five courses in a single application, they'll only write one statement.
+They'll submit their statement online with their application.

 Why are personal statements important?